paul-bennett/juggle/src/test/resources/COVERAGE.md

 ## Explicit value of -x

-By default, boolean arguments in args4j carry no value.
+By default, boolean arguments in picocli carry no value.
 If you specify them on the command-line, the value `true` is passed to the corresponding function.
-There's no way to pass `false` to that function from the command-line.

 It feels wrong within the setter function to not use the value of the boolean parameter, even though we know it will only ever take the value `true`.
 That means JaCoCo will always present one path in an `if` statement as not followed.